ChoiSG/log4shell-dockerlab/README.md

 ## Components

-Victim Web server - log4shell-vulnerable-app: A web server with log4j, vulnerable to first stage payload, which is the log4shell attack.
+**Victim Web server - log4shell-vulnerable-app:** A web server with log4j, vulnerable to first stage payload, which is the log4shell attack.

-Attacker LDAP sever - marshalsec: A LDAP server that receives jndi request from the victim web server.
+**Attacker LDAP sever - marshalsec:** A LDAP server that receives jndi request from the victim web server.
 Redirects the victim web server to attacker web server.

-Attacker Web server - A `python3 -m http.server` server which hosts the second stage payload, which is the `Exploit.class`.
+**Attacker Web server:** A `python3 -m http.server` server which hosts the second stage payload, which is the `Exploit.class`.

 ## Usage